Alien vs. Predator: Video games

 The 1993 SFC beat 'em up Alien vs. Predator was developed by Jorudan and Published by Activision (NA, PAL) and IGS (JP).

-Game Boy version Alien vs Predator: The Last of His Clan was Developed by ASK Kodansha.
+Game Boy version Alien vs. Predator: The Last of His Clan was Developed by ASK Kodansha.

-An Alien vs. Predator arcade beat 'em up game was released by Capcom in 1994.
+An Alien vs. Predator arcade beat 'em up game was released by Capcom in 1994, following a now-android Dutch Schaefer and Linn Kurosawa of the United States Colonial Marine Corps as they join forces with two Yautja to fend off an invasion of xenomorphs.
 Two other Alien vs Predator games were also published by Activision for the SNES and Game Boy in 1993.
 There were also several Alien vs. Predator mobile games, and two cancelled titles for the Atari Lynx and Game Boy Advance.

 In 1994, Atari Corporation released the Rebellion Developments-developed first-person shooter Alien vs Predator for the Atari Jaguar, in which one could play as an Alien, Marine, or Predator.
 Rebellion then went on to develop the similarly themed 1999's Aliens versus Predator for the PC.
-This was followed by, among others, Aliens versus Predator 2 and the expansion pack Aliens versus Predator 2: Primal Hunt.
+This was followed by, among others, Aliens Versus Predator 2 and the expansion pack Aliens Versus Predator 2: Primal Hunt.
+In 2003, a real-time strategy game Aliens Versus Predator: Extinction was made for the PS2 and Xbox featuring 3 campaign modes for both races as well as humans.
+It featured several variations of Predators and Aliens seen throughout the films and other forms of media including the famous Predalien.
 In 2010, Sega released a reboot, Aliens vs. Predator, a multiplatform first-person shooter also made by Rebellion and tied into the timeline of the live-action films.

-In 2003 a real-time strategy game "Alien Versus Predator: Extinction" was made for the PS2 and Xbox featuring 3 campaign modes for both races as well as humans.
-It featured several variations of Predators and Aliens seen throughout the films and other forms of media including the famous Predalien.

 Both Alien and Predator appear as downloadable characters in Mortal Kombat X (2015).

 The film series' characters of Predators in the franchise appeared in the video game Predator: Hunting Grounds (2020).